jsenv/core/docs/exploring/readme.md

 ## Server parameters

-Exploring server parameters are configured to let you use exploring right away.
+Server parameters are configured to let you use start a server right away.
 You might want to configure some of them to use a specific port or your own https certificate.

-The following parameter controls the exploring server:
+The following parameter controls the server:

 - [compileServerProtocol](../shared-parameters.md#compileServerProtocol)
 - [compileServerPrivateKey](../shared-parameters.md#compileServerPrivateKey)